How ‘Born in the U.S.A.’ Transformed Bruce Springsteen

 Watch Bruce Springsteen's Video for 'Dancing in the Dark'

-For a stop in late-August at the Capital Centre just outside Washington, D.C., drummer Max Weinberg, a political news junkie, invited the panel of ABC’s This Week with David Brinkley to the show.
+Drummer Max Weinberg, a political news junkie, invited the panel of ABC’s This Week with David Brinkley to a show in late-August at the Capital Centre just outside Washington, D.C.
 Conservative George Will was the only member who accepted.
 Two weeks later, he devoted his nationally syndicated column to what he saw.
-“I have not got a clue about Springsteen’s politics, if any,” he wrote.
+“I have not got a clue about Springsteen's politics, if any,” he wrote.
 “But flags get waved at his concerts while he sings songs about hard times.
-He is no whiner, and the recitation of closed factories and other problems always seems punctuated by a grand, cheerful affirmation: ‘Born in the U.S.A.!’”
+He is no whiner, and the recitation of closed factories and other problems always seems punctuated by a grand, cheerful affirmation: 'Born in the U.S.A.!'"

 Will was right about some things.
 Springsteen’s characters didn’t whine about their plights.
-They simply asked for a fair shot at the American Dream and had reacted in kind when it was denied.
+They simply asked for a fair shot at the American Dream, and had reacted in kind when it was denied.
 But his biggest mistake was in his use of the phrase, “grand, cheerful affirmation.”
-The main character of “Born in the U.S.A.” may have accepted his 10-year jail sentence, but the chorus was a shout of anger at a country that had turned its back on those who had sacrificed for it, and to not acknowledge this was, at best, a simple misinterpretation or, at worst, a politically motivated lie.
+The main character of "Born in the U.S.A." may have accepted his 10-year jail sentence, but the chorus was a shout of anger at a country that had turned its back on those who had sacrificed for it.
+To not acknowledge this was, at best, a simple misinterpretation; at worst, it was a politically motivated lie.

 Watch Ronald Reagan Mention Bruce Springsteen